Radiative first-order phase transitions to next-to-next-to-leading order

 Some information on the convergence of the perturbative expansion can be gleaned by comparing the magnitudes of successive terms.
 One finds that NLO terms in equations \eqref{eq:mcRes}-\eqref{eq:phisqsqRes} can dominate over LO for $x\gtrsim 0.03$, choosing a renormalization scale $\mu_3\sim 1/(8\pi x)$.
 However, in each case the NNLO term remains smaller until significantly larger $x$.
 This suggests that the NLO term is anomalously large, and the perturbative expansion may be reliable at somewhat larger values of $x$, as indeed we find in our comparison to lattice data.

-The explicit logarithm of the renormalization scale in equation \eqref{eq:mcRes} matches the implicit running of $y$, to ensure that $y-\yc$ is renormalization scale invariant at this order; for the beta functions see Refs.~\cite{Farakos:1994kx, Gould:2022ran}.
+The explicit logarithm of the renormalization scale in equation \eqref{eq:mcRes} is crucial to cancel the implicit running of $y$ at that order; for the beta functions see Refs.~\cite{Farakos:1994kx, Gould:2022ran}.
 By contrast, the absence of logarithms in the scalar condensates reflects the renormalization group invariance of these physical quantities.
-While the effective potential is $\mu_3$ dependent at NLO, this dependence cancels exactly in the observable quantity $\Delta V$.

 The $x$-expansion is gauge-invariant and renormalization scale invariant order-by-order.
 However, residual renormalization scale dependence can be useful to estimate theoretical uncertainties.
 For $\yc$, this can be carried out by including the exact renormalization group running, rather than truncating at the order of $x$ calculated.
 Doing so includes running from terms suppressed by higher powers of $x$ than we have calculated, which therefore do not cancel.
-By contrast, the scalar condensates are simply renormalization group invariant, both exactly and order-by-order, so there is no way to introduce renormalization group running.
+For the scalar condensates this is not possible, as the quantities are simply renormalization group invariant, both exactly and order-by-order, so there is no way to introduce renormalization group running.
 This is nevertheless a desirable feature of the $x$-expansion, as it gives unambiguous predictions at each order.